NeuralNetworkVerification/bounding-softmax/README.md

-# This repo serves as the artifact for the paper "Convex Bounds on the Softmax Function with Applications to Robustness Verification"
+# Artifact for the paper "Convex Bounds on the Softmax Function with Applications to Robustness Verification"

 `synth_experiment/` contains code to reproduce the results in Sec.
 6